PoomKrit/gdrive-from-gmail/README.md

 # gdrive-from-gmail
 This is a place I put code of Google script that pulling attached files from Gmail to Google Drive automatically. <br/>
-Actually, This is not something I did it myself.
-I got these codes from someone long time ago.
-Thanks to a person who made this :)
+The origin code is from https://github.com/ahochsteger/gmail2gdrive.
+Thanks for your contribution :)